-Greta is a CTA and senior VAT advisor in the tax advisory team of MFA.
-Greta joined the team recently bringing with her 30 years’ specialist experience ...Contact Greta Kemper
+Greta Kemper is a senior VAT advisor in the tax advisory team at Martyn Fiddler Aviation.
+CTA and AIIT qualified, Greta has over thirty years’ experience ...Contact Greta Kemper

 You will be aware that as a result of the referendum on UK membership of the EU on 23rd June 2016, the UK voted to leave by a bare majority of 51.9%.
 Consequently on March 29, 2017, the UK Government gave notice to the European Council under Article 50 of the Treaty on European Union (the TEU) of the UK's intention to leave the EU.
 Article 50 provides for a two year period for the withdrawal to take effect unless this is extended by unanimous agreement.